jhellerstein/blog/content/blog/crdt-turtles/index.md

 Until... you try to expire tombstoned data to save space.

+### Observed-Remove (OR) Sets

-The OR-Set CRDT extends 2P-Sets to do this, but ... it's tricky!
+The OR-Set CRDT extends 2P-Sets to allow tombstones to be expired, but ... it's tricky!
 Let's walk through it.

-Naive expiry might work by looking at a local wall-clock and expiring ids from **adds** and **removes** whose tombstones have old timestamps.
-This would be bad!
-Making this local decision can cause **non-convergent** behavior.
+A naive scheme for expiring tombstones might work as follows: look at a local wall-clock, and expire ids from **adds** and **removes** whose tombstone timestamps are "older" than a threshold.
+Turns out that this would be bad!
+Making this decision based on local time can cause **non-convergent** behavior.

 This is not at all obvious (in fact, ChatGPT happily provided incorrect proofs in both directions!), so I constructed a proof by example.
 The basic idea is this: even after all updates have been issued, nodes can pass an item back and forth as a "hot potato" indefinitely, and never converge despite communicating infinitely often!

 <details>
 <summary>Click to see a non-convergent OR-Set cycle infinitely.</summary>